Top 10 immune-supportive recipes

-This nutrient-packed salad is full of immune benefits, from the vitamin-rich vegetables to the gut-friendly live yogurt.
-That’s not all – our lentil salad is a fabulous source of fibre.
-Choosing fibre-rich foods is important for digestive health because it plays an integral role in immunity, leading to the production of SCFAs which help regulate immune function.
+From the vitamin-rich vegetables to the gut-friendly live yogurt, this salad is an immunity hero.
+What’s more, it’s a fabulous source of fibre.
+Choosing fibre-rich foods is not only essential for digestive health: it also plays an integral role in immunity.
+That’s because our gut bacteria needs fibre to convert to SCFAs (see above) which help regulate our immune system.

 Feeling inspired try some of our other fibre-rich recipes?

 Bringing us warmth and comfort when we’re feeling under the weather, it’s no myth that chicken soup is an all-time immune saviour.
 It is, of course, rich in vitamins and minerals, but it’s the protein from the chicken which supports the production of antibodies which we need to fight infection.